Amebis/eduVPN/README.md

 Please read the [Deployment of eduVPN Client for Windows](doc/Deployment.md) for SCCM and GPO deployment recommendations.

-Customizing client behaviour is described in [Customization of eduVPN and Let's Connect!
-Clients for Windows](doc/Customization.md).
+Customizing client behaviour is described in [Customization of eduVPN Clients for Windows](doc/Customization.md).

 # Developers